mui/toolpad/docs/data/toolpad/core/components/page-container/page-container.md

 }
 ```

-For example, under the Next.js app router you would be able to obtain breadcrumbs for a dynamic route as follows:
+For example, under the Next.js App Router you would be able to obtain breadcrumbs for a dynamic route as follows:

 ```tsx
 // ./src/app/example/[id]/page.tsx